GraceShi0321/MasksPlease/README.md

 We will be making a face mask detection system and the core will be building a successful face mask detector.

 #### “Partial success.”
-Even if our real-time face masks detection system is not perfect, we would still expect a successful deliver of a face mask detection system working accurately on images.
+Even if our real-time face masks detection system is not perfect, we would still expect a decent deliver of a face mask detection system working accurately on images.
+Ideally it should give a low false positive rate (where people get warned for not wearing a mask when they actually do.
+Subjectively speaking, this is definitely what people wouldn't want to see).
 The interface in this case would be a Jupyter notebook containing the necessary code.

 #### “Full success.”
-We will be making a real-time face masks detection system that can accurately detect whether a person has worn a mask or not even, and this capability should work under variables such as gender, race, patterns on the masks, size of the masks, the fit of the masks and also whether the masks are worn properly.
+We will be making a real-time face masks detection system that can accurately detect whether a person has worn a mask or not even taken consideration of variables such as gender, race, and even the pattern, size, color, fit, etc, of the masks.
 The interface in this case would be a Jupyter notebook containing the necessary code.

 #### “Potential applications in a broader scope”